JaySmith502/CircleCityCon-Gotcha-Workshops/README.md

 If you have any issues please reach out to me prior to CircleCityCon so we can get you ready to go.

-I'm not going to release the password to the Archives on the desktop until the workshop to ensure nobody self-owns by getting too curious and working ahead (speaking as a notorious self-pwner).
+I'm not going to release the password to the Archives on the desktop until the workshop to ensure nobody self-pwns by getting too curious and working ahead (speaking as a notorious self-pwner).

-Thank you so much for considering attending this workshop, it means a lot to me and I promise I'll do everything I can to ensure this is a great learning experience for all of us.
+Thank you so much for attending these workshops, it means a lot to me and I promise I'll do everything I can to ensure this is a great learning experience for all of us.